 These days, a number of builders are offering cane rod making classes.
 It's only natural for any prospective student to wonder which bamboo rodmaking class to attend.
-No knock on anyone, but we feel that as full-time builders we possess substantial experience that is so vital in acquiring expertise...both as builders and as teachers.
+No knock on anyone, but we feel that as full-time builders for over 20 years we possess substantial experience that is so vital in acquiring expertise...both as builders and as teachers.
 We probably build as many rods in a month as typical hobbyist will build in a year, and we guarantee that your attendance at our course will give you a substantial jump on the learning curve.

 While learning the craft of cane rodmaking we guarantee you'll have a ball.
 We don't subscribe to the idea that bamboo rodmaking is 'rocket science'....in fact, it's just the opposite: anyone can do it!
 We've taught men and women, teenagers to golden-agers.
 As such, the atmosphere we foster at our classes is anything but a 'boot camp'.
 It's all about having fun and learning a new craft and demystifying the process.
 We've had people attend who've just wanted to build one rod and thereby not have to invest in all of the necessary tooling, and we've had people attend who continue to build as a rewarding hobby...some have even become professional builders!

 And the facility?
 It's out of this world!
 You'll do your fishing on a heavily stocked Spring Creek.
 The food is magnificient...you might even gain weight during your stay!

 We do this work for a living, which has allowed us to hone and focus our skills appropriate to a level an instructor should possess.